nguyed18/Normalized-Spectre/README.md

 2- Follow the github steps above and open the file "norm_Sean_v20181029" using Spyder IDE.

-3- Do not forget the change the file directory to your own directory *variable: "specdirec"
+3- Do not forget the change the file directory to your own directory with correct format.
+FOr example for Desktop it should start as "C:/Users/UserName/Desktop/"
+The variables and locations you should format:

+    variable: "specdirec"
+    "np.savetext" the very end of the for loop "file_name1", "file_name2", and "file_name3" at the very end of the file

 4- There are 6760 spectrum.
 If you have onle 5 files, then check "starts_from, ends_at" comment/variable line (use ctrl+f)